Credit from Post-secondary Institutions Procedures and Policies

 Transfer credit for Information Technology, Computer Science, Nursing, or Health Sciences courses more than ten years old are not routinely accepted; the Pathway Dean must approve exceptions.
 Furthermore, science courses ten years old will not be accepted for degree programs such as Nursing or Health Sciences.

 Transfer credit may be allowed for certain courses which do not correspond directly to NOVA courses but are in disciplines NOVA offers.
 The academic dean and/or pathway council responsible for the student’s curriculum will determine if and how, within NOVA and VCCS policy, the elective(s) may be used in the curriculum.

 Transcripts Showing Only English Courses

 Effective 2014, NOVA does not accept a transcript from any college that shows only English unless the student places into ENG 111 via Accuplacer, VPT, or one of the other approved placement alternatives.
-When a case falls into a gray area, the College Transfer Credit Evaluation Coordinator consults with the Associate Vice Presidents of Academic Services and Student Services & Enrollment Management before deciding.
+When a case falls into a gray area, the Associate College Registrar consults with the Credit for Prior Learning Coordinator and the Associate Vice President of Academic Affairs before deciding.
 English deans are involved as appropriate.

 SDV Transfer Credit for Students with Previous Degrees

-Students who have attended another regionally accredited United States institution of higher education should request that an official transcript be submitted for evaluation.
+Students who have attended another accredited United States institution of higher education should request that an official transcript be submitted for evaluation.
 Credit will be awarded on a course-by course basis.
-In addition, students who have graduated with an associate, baccalaureate or higher degree from a regionally accredited United States institution of higher education are considered to have fulfilled NOVA’s SDV requirement.
+In addition, students who have graduated with an associate, baccalaureate or higher degree from an accredited United States institution of higher education are considered to have fulfilled NOVA’s SDV requirement.